 Her paper "Governing the Gap: Forging Safe Science Through Relational Regulation" with Susan S. Silbey http://web.mit.edu/~ssilbey/www/ won the W.Richard Scott Award for Distinguished Scholarship from the American Sociological Association and prize for the best article published in Regulation & Governance (2011).
 She also won the Best Dissertation Paper Prize from the Labor and Employment Relations Association in 2008.
 Her dissertation research was funded the Martin Family Initiative on Sustainability, the Joseph Juran Centre, and the Social Sciences and Humanities Research Council of Canada (SSHRC).
 In 2011, she was awarded a young researcher grant from the "Fonds de Recherche sur la Societé et la Culture" of Quebec (FQRSC).
 In 2013, she was awarded a SSHRC Insight Development Grant.

-Ruthanne was awarded the Management Undergraduate Society’s Prize for Professor of the Year in 2010.
-She was nominated for the Principal’s Prize for Excellence in Teaching in 2009 and the Faculty of Management Undergraduate Teaching Award in 2012.
+Ruthanne was awarded the Desautels Faculty of Management Undergraduate Teaching Award in 2014 and the Management Undergraduate Society’s Prize for Professor of the Year in 2010.
+She was nominated for the Principal’s Prize for Excellence in Teaching in 2009 and 2014, and the Faculty of Management Undergraduate Teaching Award in 2012.

 Organizational Change Processes

 Regulatory Governance and Organizational Compliance